 Reading: There is no perfect textbook for this course-which is why coming to lecture is important!
 You will be held responsible for content covered in lectures and in problem sets.
-I will post fairly detailed (but not exhaustive) notes on the Quercus site before each lecture.
+I will post notes on the Quercus site before each lecture.
+These notes will be reasonably detailed but not exhaustive.

-That said, you will almost certainly want to follow a textbook for more detailed coverage.
+All that said, you will almost certainly want to follow a textbook for more detailed coverage.
 The main official text is